PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 In April 2011, a series of threads were started by a self-declared college-age male on 2channel’s /news4vip/ (Breaking News for VIP users) text board, where he confessed his infatuation with a girl he nicknamed “Denko.”
 The first thread was posted on April 6th, 2011 (shown below).

-In his first post, the original poster (OP) stated that he has had feelings for Denko since high school.
-At the time of the post, they were both in their second year of college and had just hung out for the first time.
-After that night, they talked often but then she stopped responding for three days.
-He was worried and decided to come to 2channel seeking advice.
-As the story progressed, OP revealed that he sent Denko 600 emails, telling her that he had no idea how to handle “three-dimensional” women.
-Over the course of the posts, it became evident that OP’s behavior was similar to that of a stalker, with him appearing at her home unannounced and Denko asking him to refrain from contacting her again.
+The original poster (OP) states that he has had feelings for Denko since high school and identifies them as second-year college students who have just hung out for the first time.
+He came to 2channel seeking advice because after that night, they talked often until she stopped responding for three days.
+Over the course of the posts, OP revealed that he had sent Denko 600 emails, telling her that he had no idea how to handle “three-dimensional” women.
+It became evident that OP was a stalker, appearing at her home unannounced even with Denko asking him to refrain from contacting her again.

-When other posters suggested that he back off, OP threatened them by stating he would never forgive the person for speaking negatively of his love for Denko.
+When other posters suggested that he back off, OP threatened them, stating he would never forgive the person for speaking negatively of his love for Denko.
 However, most of the responses to OP’s questions were troll baiting, encouraging him with bogus advice.
-Nearly all of OP’s posts were accompanied by the emoticon “(´･ω･`)” to denote his shyness.
+Nearly all of OP’s posts were accompanied by the emoticon “(´･ω･`)” to denote his shyness, which has grown to symbolize this story.
 By the final thread, he had met another girl named A-ko, whom he paid in exchange for a relationship, noting he spent over ¥700,000 Japanese yen (approximately $8727 USD at the time) on her.
-After posting about A-ko, OP did not return to 2channel and the story was never verified as true.
+After posting about A-ko, OP did not return to 2channel and the story was never verified.

 Throughout April 2011, the series in its entirety was archived on hundreds of other Japanese language message boards and blogs.
 The story of Denko did not hit the English-speaking web until April 22nd, 2012, when Tumblr user vgperson began translating the original 2channel threads into English.
 The first translation (shown below) gained more than 3700 notes within a week.